mickeyshaughnessy/FreeD/README.md

 Conversations are time-limited and are not publicly visible through the platform.

+## The Rockchain
+By writing a transaction history to public blockchains, political campaigns can sign blocks of transactions, publicly attesting to their validity.
+The platform allows campaigns to also digitally sign the platform's transaction history writes.
+The platform uses the ipfs filesystem to periodically dump transactions.

+## ID resolution
+An identity resolution API is provided.
+The API allows campaigns to make use of data on the platform without providing raw access to the data itself.
+This makes it possible for platform participants to buy, sell, and rent data and maintain privacy.

+## Ad-buying
+Campaign advertising can be purchased effectively through the platform.
+Reporting to public blockchains and standard web is supported.

 ## Voting
-We support publicly-signed shadow election voting, through which predictions and estimates of voting can be calculated.
+We support publicly-signed shadow election voting, through which predictions and estimates of actual voting behavior can be calculated.